projectcinderella/projectcinderella.github.io/index.md

 layout: default
 ---

-Once upon a time in a faraway place, lived a kind and gentle young woman called Cinderella Chia Chey Hui.
+Once upon a time in a faraway place~~OMB~~, lived a kind and gentle young woman called Cinderella Chia Chey Hui.
 Chey, as she was called, served as a maid in a large château ~~NTUC~~.
 Her daily chores includes chasing after the undisciplined ~~Colleagues~~ rats, ensuring the lazy ~~Project Managers~~ gnomes stick to their deadlines and rejecting the greedy ~~departments~~ leprechauns application for extra money, often coming home very, very tired at the end of the day.
 Although still a young woman, she felt older than her years.
 And then the fairy godmother ~~Guan Yin Ma~~ appeared, promising to grant her a wish if she could have 88 birthday wishes before the clock strikes 12 on her birthday this year...

 ## 7 Traits of Cinderella: